UTDallasEPICS/Guides/node_nvm_npm_pnpm.md

 # PNPM

 PNPM is a better version of NPM.
 Most of the improvement comes from package management - while NPM will redownload a dependency every tie it encounters it, PNPM will save all dependencies in one spot and reuse them if it can, making installation way faster.
+To install PNPM, run `npm i -g pnpm`.
 You can configure an alias in your shell, `alias npm='pnpm'`, to run PNPM instead of NPM while still using the `npm` command - this means if a script uses NPM, it will stay compatible.

 # Installation